therafal/arch-full-disk-encryption-guide/README.md

 # Arch Linux Installation with NVIDIA Drivers and Full Disk Encryption Guide

 This guide offers step-by-step instructions for installing Arch Linux with NVIDIA drivers and full disk encryption.
-It assumes a basic familiarity with the Arch installer tools and can be adapted for Arch-derived distributions like Arch and Artix.
+It assumes a basic familiarity with the Arch installer tools and can be adapted for Arch-derived distributions like Artix.

 ## Pre-Installation Steps